BKW Energie: Nuclear power

 In the 2020s, the Mühleberg Nuclear Power Plant will probably cease its activity and the contracts for importing nuclear energy from France will expire.
 BKW and Axpo founded Resun AG to prevent the consequent energy lack.
 Its purpose is to manage the administrative procedure for building two new nuclear plants up to 1600 MW each.

 Transmission grid

 BKW provides around one million people in 400 municipalities in Bern Canton and surroundings with power, through its local and distribution networks of up to 132 kV.
-It also owns 665 km of 220 kV and 56 km of 380 kV lines, although their operation is entrusted to the national transmission company Swissgrid AG.
+It also owns 665 km of 220 kV and 56 km of 380 kV lines, although their operation is entrusted to the national transmission company Swissgrid.